 Killzall and Roundup are so similar they can be used interchangeably.
 Because both have the same active ingredient—Glyphosate—they have the same weed-killing strength and capability.
-Think of Roundup as the name brand for Glyphosate weed killers, while Killzall is the less flashy store brand.
+Think of Roundup as the name brand for Glyphosate weed killers, while Killzall weed killer is the less flashy store brand.
 To illustrate this comparison, let’s look at these two products:

 - Roundup 1 gallon super concentrate with 50% Glyphosate.

 Essentially, what you are paying for in these two products is the weed killer (Glyphosate) and the surfactants that help the weed killer cling to plant leaves.
 Both Killzall concentrate and Roundup concentrate products, when diluted according to product label instructions, will be at similar potency and have the same effect when coming in contact with weeds.

 In most cases, Killzall is much cheaper than Roundup because it is a generic brand.
 You can save a lot of money and get the same weed control results by going with Killzall.

 Why is Killzall so Similar to Roundup?

 Glyphosate was invented and patented by Monsanto in 1974.
 Until 2000, Glyphosate weed and grass killers were only available in Roundup products.
 However, once the Monsanto patent on Glyphosate expired in 2000, other companies were allowed to manufacture and sell Glyphosate herbicide.
 These companies didn’t invest money to test and develop Glyphosate, so they can sell the same product at a much lower price than Roundup.